Advertisement

 Bladder Infections

-While UTI’s in girls are relatively common due to poor toilet hygiene practices, the most important risk factors for UTI’s in young women are a history of previous episodes of UTI’s and frequent or recent sexual activity.
+While UTI's in girls are relatively common due to poor toilet hygiene practices, the most important risk factors for UTI's in young women are a history of previous UTI's and frequent or recent sexual activity.
 Celibate women rarely have cystitis unless they have another risk factor (e.g. diabetes).
 While the use of spermicidal agents is very important to prevent unintended pregnancies and transmission of sexually transmitted diseases, it may increase the chances of a UTI by two to three times.
 Women with frequent recurrences are more likely to have a maternal history of cystitis and to have had cystitis at an early age.

-Most acute UTI’s are uncomplicated and easily treated with a short course of oral antibiotics.
+Most acute UTI's are uncomplicated and easily treated with a short course of oral antibiotics.
 However, occasionally, they can spread upwards towards the kidneys and cause an infection called pyelonephritis.
 Signs of these complicated infections include fever, chills, or lower back pain.
 Women at greater risk for pyelonephritis include those with diabetes, pregnancy, immunosuppression, previous pyelonephritis, UTI symptoms persisting for more than 14 days, or those who have structural abnormalities of the urinary tract.
-Although UTI’s are fairly easy to treat,most women have sporadic recurrences.
+Although UTI's are generally fairly easy to treat, many women may have sporadic recurrences.
 Up to one half of women with a UTI may have another UTI within one year.

-Antibiotic resistance has also become a significant problem with treating UTI’s as well as other infections.
+Antibiotic resistance has also become a significant problem with treating UTI's as well as other infections.
 Women whose symptoms are not resolved in 2-3 days should discuss this possibility with their physicians.
 While there is a medicine available over-the-counter without a prescription to treat urinary pain or discomfort (UriStat), this medicine does not treat the actual infection and taking it should not be considered a substitute for seeking medical attention.
+Another medicine to consider while taking antibiotics for a yeast infection: OTC probiotics will help prevent vaginal yeast infections, which often arise as a complication of antibiotic therapy.

 Created: 9/5/2003 - Donnica Moore, M.D.